-The Aesthetics course consists of a minimum of 205 Hours of Technical (Theory) training and approximately 395 Hours devoted to complete the required practicals
+The Aesthetics course consists of a minimum of 205 Hours of Technical (Theory) training and approximately 395 hours devoted to complete the required practicals.

-Subject Theory Hours Minimum Practical Operations Facials, Hair Removal, Makeup - 400 Hours (90 theory hours and 310 practical hours) Manual, Electrical and Chemical Facials 90 ́ 230 Includes, but is not limited to: Manual facials including cleansing, scientific manipulations, packs, and masks; Electrical facials Including the use of electrical modalities, and electrical apparatus, for facials and skin care purposes, including microdermabrasion; Chemical facials including chemical skin peels, packs, masks and scrubs.
-Eyebrow Beautification - Eyebrow shaping and hair removal techniques, hair analysis, waxing, tweezing, manual or electrical depilatories.
-Makeup- Skin analysis, basic and corrective application.
-Preparation 15 Includes, but is not limited to: Client consultation, intake procedures, contraindications, professionalism, client record keeping, pre- and postoperative care, CPR/AED, salon and spa skills.
-Health and Safety - 200 Hours (200 theory hours) 10 Laws and Regulations 10 Includes, but is not limited to Barbering and Cosmetology Act and the Board's Rules and Regulations.
-Health and Safety Considerations 40 Includes, but is not limited to: Training in chemicals and health in 40 establishments, material safety data sheets, protection from hazardous chemicals and preventing chemical injuries, health and safety laws and agencies, communicable diseases including HIV/AIDS and Hepatitis B; chemical composition and purpose of cosmetic and skin care preparations; elementary chemical makeup, chemical skin peels, physical and chemical changes of matter; electrical current, principles of operating electrical devices and the various safety precautions used when operating electrical equipment.
-Disinfection and Sanitation 10 Includes, but is not limited to: Procedures to protect the health and safety of the consumer as well as the technician; proper disinfection procedures. disinfection shall be emphasized throughout the entire training period and must be performed before use of all instruments and equipment.

-Includes, but is not limited to: Human anatomy, human physiology, bacteriology, skin analysis and conditions.

-Additional Instruction and Training: salon business principles, professional ethics, record keeping, basic tax information relating to booth rental, and independent contractors, skills, including professional ethics, salesmanship, record keeping, review, practice and testing for State Board Exam.
-The institution offers employment assistance to help graduates' efforts to secure education-related employment that includes, but is not limited to training in: professionalism, resume development, interview preparation, and job search skills.
+SUBJECT Theory Hours Minimum Practical Operations Facials, Hair Removal, Makeup - 400 Hours (90 theory hours and 310 pract ical hours 5) Manual, Electrical and Chemical Facials: 115 230 Includes, but is not limited to: Manual facials including cleansing, scientific manip masks; Electrical facials including the use of electrical modalities, and electrical a skin care purposes, including microdermabrasion; Chemical facials including che masks and scrubs.
+Eyebrow Beautification - Eyebrow shaping and hair removal Skin analysis, basic and corrective application. apparatus, emical skin for facials and peels, packs, Preparation: 15 Includes, but is not limited to: Client consultation, intake procedures, contraindica client record keeping, pre-and postoperative care, salon and spa skills. ations, pro fessionalism, Health and Safety - 200 Hours (200 theory hours) Laws and Regulations: 10 Includes, but is not limited to: Barbering & Cosmetology Act and the Board's Rul es and Re gulations Health and Safety Considerations: 40 Includes, but is not limited to: Training in chemicals and health in establishments protection from hazardous chemicals and preventing chemical injuries, health ar agencies, communicable diseases, including HIV/AIDS, Hepatitis B; chemical co of cosmetic and skin care preparations; elementary chemical makeup, chemical chemical change of matter; electrical current, principles of operating electrical de safety precautions used when operating electrical equipment. nd safety la emposition skin peels aws and and purpose , physical and Disinfection and Sanitation: 10 Includes, but is not limited to: Procedures to protect the health and safety of the technician; proper disinfection procedures.
+Disinfection shall be emphasized through training period and must be performed before use of all instruments and equipments and equip bughout the Anatomy and Physiology: 15 Includes, but is not limited to: Human anatomy, human physiology, bacteriology, conditions. skin analy rsis and Additional Instruction and Training: salon business principles, professional et basic tax information relating to booth rental, and independent contractors, skills ethics, salesmanship, record keeping, review, practice and testing for State Boar offers employment assistance to help graduates' efforts to secure education-rela includes, but is not limited to training in: professionalism, resume development, i and job search skills. , including rd Exam.
+T ited emplo professional he institution yment that